railtoolkit/railway-layer-model/docs/insights.md

     * shortest path algorithms are to costly on full physical layer -> division into juctions by network layer

-  a directed graph can also model a common turnout, but not the signal or a crossing
+  * a directed graph can also model a common turnout, but not the signal or a crossing

+  * direction in directed graph used for progression along objects
+    * progression forward as in with the milage of the tracks

 # network layer